zilexa/Homeserver/backup-strategy/README.md

 ### Prequisities
-All prequisities have been taken care of by the script from [Step 1B:Install Essentials](https://github.com/zilexa/Homeserver#step-1b-how-to-properly-install-docker-and-essential-tools).
+Necessary tools have been installed by prep-server.sh in [Step 1B:Install Essentials](https://github.com/zilexa/Homeserver#step-1b-how-to-properly-install-docker-and-essential-tools).
-- This script installed the tools (btrbk for backups, snapraid/snapraid-btrfs/snapraid-btrf-runner for backups and additional tools) but more importantly also added configuration files (based on the tools default example) that are almost ready to use.
-The script downloaded them from this folder to your `$HOME/docker/HOST/` folder.
-- By storing these files outside of your OS system dir (`etc/system`) you have your entire configuration independent of OS and backupped as a whole (`HOME/docker`).
-The files are symlinked into the system folder.
+- btrbk for scheduled snapshots and backups.
+- snapraid/snapraid-btrfs/snapraid-btrf-runner for parity based protection of 1 subvolume per drive.
+- Ready to use config files for btrbk and snapraid.
+- A folder `/mnt/disks/systemdrive/timeline` is created to store snapshots of the system drive.

-_All you have to do:_
+_All you have to do:
-- Make sure you have done [step 1B](https://github.com/zilexa/Homeserver#step-1b-how-to-properly-install-docker-and-essential-tools), by running the script or executing the commands to install the tools yourself.
+- Create a folder `timeline` in the root of each datadrive (for example `/mnt/disks/data1/timeline`); at least the drives containing a `Users` subvolume.
+- Tailor the `.conf` files of snapraid, snapraid-btrfs-runner and btrbk to your needs.
+- Run snapraid-btrfs-runner for the first time manually to create the parity file (on `mnt/disks/parity1)`.
+- Run btrbk for the first time manually to create the first snapshots and back those up to your backup drives (`mnt/disks/backup1`, `mnt/disks/backup2` etc).

 ## I. Configure parity-based backups _via snapraid-btrfs_
 #### Step 1: Create snapper config files
-- For SS only: create a backup of the default template: `sudo mv /etc/snapper/config-templates/default /etc/snapper/config-templates/defaultbak`
+- Create a backup of the default template: `sudo mv /etc/snapper/config-templates/default /etc/snapper/config-templates/defaultbak`
-- For SS only: Get the modified template:
-`sudo wget -O /etc/snapper/config-templates/default https://raw.githubusercontent.com/zilexa/Homeserver/master/docker/HOST/snapraid/snapper/default`
+- Get a template specific for Snapraid, disabling all other Snapper features: `sudo wget -O /etc/snapper/config-templates/default https://raw.githubusercontent.com/zilexa/Homeserver/master/docker/HOST/snapraid/snapper/default`
-- Create snapper config files for the root filesystem and each subvolume (max 1 per disk) you want to protect with snapraid:
+- Now create snapper config files for the root filesystem:
 `sudo snapper create-config /` \
+- Create a snapper config for 1 subvolume per drive you want to protect with snapraid:
 `sudo snapper -c data1 create-config /mnt/disks/data1/Users`
-- verify "timeline_create" is set to "no" in each file.
+- verify "timeline_create" is set to "no" in each file!

 ### Step 2: Adjust snapraid config file
 Open `/etc/snapraid.conf` in an editor and adjust the lines that say "ADJUST THIS.." to your situation.
 Note for each data disk, a snapper-config from the prev step must exist.